Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

 or better yet, "can-in-the-middle" is system using the TU Truck Cape, a BeagleBone Black, socketCAN and Python3 to inspect and forward CAN network traffic.
 Particular interest is on J1939 used in heavy trucks.

 ## Setting up the Hardware
 The hardware for this project is 100% open.
-You can purchase every part of the hardware and and hand assemble the pieces.
+You can purchase every part of the hardware and hand assemble the pieces.
 The schematic for the Truck Cape is in the docs folder.

 ### Bill of Materials